FDSN/StationXML/docs/transform-FIR-IIR.rst

 an asymmetric filter), with the ODD symmetry indicating the total number of FIR coefficients, M, is odd (so that the point of symmetry corresponds to index (M-1)/2 in the coefficient array.
-This is also referred to as a "Type I" FIR filter in dsp literature and is often used in seismic datalogger desampling sequences.
+This is also referred to as a "Type I" FIR filter in digital signal processing literature and is often used in seismic datalogger downsampling sequences.
 In contrast, a symmetric FIR filter with EVEN symmetry has a total number of FIR coefficients, M, that is even.
 As a result, there is no actual index at the point of symmetry.
 This is also referred to as a "Type II" FIR